 - Enjoy the space and fresh air whatever the weather.
 There's always wildlife to spot in the parkland and along the river.

-Our Orangery restaurant is open every day and you're always welcome to bring a picnic to enjoy by the river.
+Our Orangery restaurant will be closed for refurbishment 3-23 November (hot and cold drinks and cakes still available).
+You're always welcome to bring a picnic to enjoy by the river.

 Our shops stock Charlecote venison, hogget and honey, lots of locally made goodies and the best of the National Trust ranges.